kootepe/fluxrs/docs/workflow.md

 all of your measurements at once.

 ## Recalculate
-Hitting recalculate will recalculate all of your fluxes that have new height/volume data.
-Meaning that you can process all of your fluxes without having any height/volume data, and then add that data later.
+Hitting recalculate will recalculate all of your fluxes that have new height/meteo and chamber data.
+Meaning that you can process all of your fluxes without having any height/meteo or chamber data, and then add that data later.

 # Load measurements
 This just loads measurements into memory for processing.
 My PC can handle 5000~ 15 minute measurements pretty well.
 If the program feels laggy, load less data